michhar/pybotframework/README.rst

 You should see your container ID running.

-Now try to connect to the bot by entering the address: http://localhost:3978/api/messages
+Now try to connect to the bot by entering the address in the Emulator: http://localhost:3978/api/messages

 You should see the messages "User added!" and "Bot added!"